matthewmueller/nimbis/Readme.md

 - address parser to nice, readable format

 - bookmark a comment section. on action event to go to bookmarked element, auto scroll to that element

+## Data Schema

+This is how the data will be formatted when it's sent down initially

+    User Object
+      id : String
+      firstName : String
+      lastName : String
+      icon : String
+      groups : [ String color, String name, String id ]

+    Message Object
+      id : String
+      author : User Object
+      message : String
+      date : String
+      groups : [ String groupID, String groupID, ... ]
+      comments : [ String commentID, String commentID, ...]

+    Comment Object
+      id : String
+      author : User Object
+      date : String

+> Note: Comment Objects (and data) will not be loaded on page load, but instead loaded on demand, when a user clicks on the message

+    Group Object
+      id : String
+      name : String
+      description : String
+      type : String Public|Private|...

+> Note: This isn't passed down initially, Group object represents 'more information'.
+Something like, when we edit, add a group.
+More data will probably go in here.